WithPrecedent/snickerdoodle/CONTRIBUTING.md

 Contributions are welcome and greatly appreciated!
 Every little bit helps, and credit will always be given.

-## Environment Setup
+Environment Setup

-Fork and clone the repository, then:

 ## Development

 Follow this basic process:

+1. Fork and clone the repositor.
-1. Create a new branch: `git checkout -b feature-or-bugfix-name`.
+2. Create a new branch: `git checkout -b feature-or-bugfix-name`.
-2. Edit the code.
+3. Edit the code.
-3. If you added functionality or features, update the documentation accordingly.
+4. If you added functionality or features, update the documentation accordingly.

 If you are unsure about how to fix or ignore a warning, just let the continuous integration fail, and we will help you during review.